joyent/conch-api/docs/modules/Conch::LegacyValidationSystem.md

 Verifies that all validations mentioned in validation plans correspond to modules we actually have available in Conch::Validation::\*.

-Validations not referenced by an active plan are ignored.
+Legacy Validations not referenced by an active plan are ignored.

 Returns a tuple, indicating the number of valid and invalid plans checked.